 With multiple credit cards, you get access to a higher combined credit limit than a single card can provide.

-For example, your credit card has a limit of PHP 30,000.
-But if you have two more cards with the same limit, your purchasing power increases to PHP 90,000.
+For example, your credit card has a limit of ₱35,000.
+But if you have two more cards with the same limit, your purchasing power increases to ₱90,000.

 Of course, a higher credit limit doesn't mean you should use up all your available credit.
 Remember: with great spending power comes great responsibility.

-The best credit card for emergencies should have no annual fee, a low interest rate, a low cash advance fee, and a high credit limit.
+The best credit card for emergencies should have no annual fees, a low interest rate, a low cash advance fee, and a high credit limit.

-The risk of having just one credit card is that you don't have a backup for when it gets stolen, blocked due to suspicious activity, or declined for some reason.
+The risk of having just one credit card is that you don't have a backup in case it gets stolen, blocked due to suspicious activity, or declined for some reason.

-For good measure, have one or two cards to bring with you and another one stored in a safe place at home (or the hotel, when you're traveling).
-So when your card isn't accepted, you can whip out an alternative card.
-Or when your wallet is stolen, you can use your spare card while waiting for the replacement of your lost card.
+For good measure, bring one or two cards and store another one safely at home (or the hotel, when you're traveling).
+If your card isn't accepted, you can whip out an alternative card.
+Or if your wallet is stolen, you can use your spare card while waiting for the replacement of your lost card.

-Consider getting cards from different networks like Visa, Mastercard, and American Express.
-This way, you have something to use when a merchant accepts only a particular credit card brand.
+Consider getting cards from different networks like Visa, Mastercard, JCB, and American Express.
+This way, you have an alternative if a merchant accepts only a particular credit card network.

 Do you often make financial transactions on the internet using your credit card?
 Consider getting a card exclusively for shopping, paying bills, and other online transactions.

-Having a separate credit line for online purchase reduces the impact of identity theft or fraud.
-You can immediately cancel the card once you detect an unauthorized transaction on it without affecting your other cards.
+A separate credit line for online purchases reduces the impact of identity theft or fraud.
+You can immediately cancel the card once you detect an unauthorized transaction.
+This won't affect your other cards.

-Some internet use-only cards have better security features than regular credit cards.
-For example, the Metrobank ON Internet Mastercard sends a one-time password to the cardholder each time the card is used at participating online merchants.
+Some virtual cards have better security features than regular cards.
+For example, the Metrobank ON Mastercard® sends a one-time password to the cardholder each time the card is used at participating online merchants.

-If you're strategic about your use of numerous credit cards, you can actually manage your spending better and even avoid interest charges.
-With different payment due dates, you may use the card with a long time left until the due date for a certain purchase.
+If you're strategic, you can manage your spending better and even avoid interest charges.
+Since you have different payment due dates, you can use the card with the longer time left until the due date for certain purchases.

-For example, you have Credit Card A with a due date every 15th and Credit Card B whose bill is due every 30th.
-If you have to make a purchase on the 14th, you may opt to charge it to Credit Card B to manage your balance for the upcoming billing statement.
+For example, you have Credit Card A with a due date every 15th, and Credit Card B every 30th.
+If you have to make a purchase on the 14th, charge it to Credit Card B to better manage your balance for the upcoming billing statement.

-Keeping track of your various expenses is easier with multiple cards than with a single card—as long as you organize your credit card spending.
+Keeping track of your various expenses is easier with multiple cards than with a single card—as long as you organize your spending.